isabella232/media-analytics.en-1/help/sdk-implement/cookbook/cookbook-resuming-inactive.md

 **Manually resume previously closed session -**

-The VA library will only automatically resume sessions if the application was not closed.
+The Media SDK will only automatically resume sessions if the application was not closed.
 If the application stores user data and has the capability to resume a previously closed video, it is possible to manually trigger a resume event.
 When starting the video tracking session, set the optional Video Resumed property.

 * **Android:**